The best cable machine exercises for a big and strong back

 Cable straight-arm pulldown

-Why?
-One of only very few moves to work your lats (back), chest and front of your shoulders with each rep, this lift gives your lats a fantastic stretch in the top position and a very strong contraction in the bottom position, to work the muscle harder and through a greater range of motion.
+It’s one of only very few moves to work your lats (back), chest and front of your shoulders with each rep. So this cable machine back move gives your lats a fantastic stretch in the top position and a very strong contraction in the bottom position.
+That works the muscle harder and through a greater range of motion.
 It’s a better option that the bench dumbbell pullover if you have shoulder aches or pains, or want to lift as heavy as possible without sacrificing control and good form.

 Build a broader back and chest by mastering the cable straight-arm pulldown!

 If your gym doesn’t have a dedicated lat pulldown machine you can use a straight bar attached to the top pulley.
 Sit or kneel on the floor then, with a shoulder-width grip to pull the bar down to your chin, then slowly return to the top to work your lats, biceps and forearms.